 They aren’t expensive, and you’ll avoid the disappointment of losing out on an awesome business domain name that you’ve spent time working through.

-Both website services have search functions that will show if your name is available and provide alternatives to your business domain name if it’s already registered.
+All accredited domain registrar services have search functions that will show whether your name is available and provide alternatives to your business domain name if it’s already registered.
+Note that some registrars will only register names with certain TLDs.

 To get through the process, you need to provide some contact information to the Internet Corporation for Assigned Names and Numbers (ICANN)—the governing body for domain names.

-You’ll pay a fee of anywhere from $10 to $35 to register the name.
+You’ll pay a fee of anywhere from $10 to $35 to register the name depending on the service you use.

 And once you score your business domain name, don’t let it expire!
 Even the biggest brands have their domain names expire.
 Almost 20,000 domain names expire each day.